-- Continued city-wide use of the Community Engagement Management System (CEMS). - OCP provided CEMS training to new members of Community Policing.
+- Continued city-wide use of the Community Engagement Management System (CEMS). - OCP provided CEMS training to new members of Community Policing. - OCP restarted meetings with CEMS developers to improve bugs for efficiency.

 OCP will continue improvements to CEMS, including a linkage between CEMS and a public calendar of upcoming engagements.